jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 One reason might be the stateless nature of the web.
 It requires restoring state from the [`View`](#views) to the [`Entity`](patterns-data-access.md#entities) model in between requests.
 This is because the [`ViewModel`](#viewmodels) sent to the server may be incomplete, only containing the editable parts of the page.
 Restoration of [`Entity`](patterns-data-access.md#entities) state is also needed to delegate responsibilities to the right parts of the system, like delegate to the [business layer](layers.md#business-layer), that expects [`Entities`](patterns-data-access.md#entities).

-You might save the system some work by doing [partial loads instead of full loads](#first-full-load--then-partial-load--then-client-native-code) or maybe even do [`JavaScript`](api.md#javascript) or other client-native code.
+You might save the server some work by doing *partial loads* instead of *full loads* or maybe execute client-native code.
+For more info, see: [First Full Load – Then Partial Load – Then Client-Native Code](#first-full-load--then-partial-load--then-client-native-code).

 <h3 id="presenters-using-view-models-directly">Using ViewModels Directly</h3>